 Their scallop and white asparagus dumplings were pretty good though.
 I thought they managed to achieve a balance of two delicate flavours pretty well with these.

-Siew mai was nice.
-The flavours of the ingredients were defined in a way that each of the ingredients were individually identifiable, enjoyable and came together nicely as well.
+Siew mai was delicious.
+The flavours of the ingredients were defined in a way that each of the ingredients were individually identifiable, enjoyable and came together nicely.

 Chicken claws were slurp off the bone tender.
 I was surprised that the flavour from the skin was lacking though.

-Their deep fried pig intestines had light and crispy skin.
-Not bad as well.
+Deep fried pig intestines had light and crispy skin.
+Not bad tasting these were.

 These crystal dumplings with mixed vegetables (碧绿水晶饺) were outstanding.
 I'm guessing that the vegetables were stir fried before being stuffed into those crystal skins and subsequently steamed.
 So filled with flavour.
 Smoky and savoury would be good words to describe them.
 I'd come back just for these.